urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/04 Object Oriented Programming.md

 Abstract classes
-  Cannot be instatiated, but instead define properties and methods that a group of classes inheriting from them must contain Abstract class methods can be abstract methods or define a default implementation (that can be later overriden in inherited classes with the @Override annotation)
+  Cannot be instatiated, but instead define properties and methods that a group of classes inheriting from them must contain Abstract class methods can be abstract methods or define a default implementation,
+    that can be later overriden in inherited classes with the @Override annotation Abstract class can be empty
+  Child of abstract class must implement the parent's abstract method Abstract method must not be implemented in parent class Abstract class can be sealed

 Anonymous classes
       Can be created inside a method declaration to initialize an object, extending an existing class or implementing an interface, for example: